Airbus A380: Post-delivery problems

 During repairs following the Qantas Flight 32 engine failure incident, cracks were discovered in wing fittings.
 As a result, the European Aviation Safety Agency issued an Airworthiness Directive in January 2012 which affected 20 A380 aircraft that had accumulated over 1,300 flights.
 A380s with under 1,800 flight hours were to be inspected within 6 weeks or 84 flights; aircraft with over 1,800 flight hours were to be examined within four days or 14 flights.
 Fittings found to be cracked were replaced.
 On 8 February 2012, the checks were extended to cover all 68 A380 aircraft in operation.
-The problem is considered to be minor and is not expected to affect operations.
+The problem was considered to be minor and is not expected to affect operations.
 EADS acknowledged that the cost of repairs would be over $130 million, to be borne by Airbus.
 The company said the problem was traced to stress and material used for the fittings.
-Additionally, major airlines are seeking compensation from Airbus for revenue lost as a result of the cracks and subsequent grounding of fleets.
-Airbus has switched to a different type of aluminium alloy so aircraft delivered from 2014 onwards should not have this problem.
+Additionally, major airlines were seeking compensation from Airbus for revenue lost as a result of the cracks and subsequent grounding of fleets.
+Airbus switched to a different type of aluminium alloy so aircraft delivered from 2014 onwards should not have this problem.

 Around 2014, Airbus changed about 10% of all A380 doors, as some leaked during flight.
 One occurrence resulted in dropped oxygen masks and an emergency landing.
 The switch was estimated to cost over €100 million.
 Airbus stated that safety was sufficient, as the air pressure pushed the door into the frame.

 Further continuation of programme

 At the July 2016 Farnborough Airshow, Airbus announced that in a "prudent, proactive step", starting in 2018, it expected to deliver 12 A380 aircraft per year, down from 27 deliveries in 2015.
-The firm also warned production might slip back into red ink (be unprofitable) on each aircraft produced at that time, though it anticipated production would remain in the black (profitable) for 2016 and 2017.
-"The company will continue to improve the efficiency of its industrial system to achieve breakeven at 20 aircraft in 2017 and targets additional cost reduction initiatives to lower breakeven further."
+The firm also warned production might slip back into unprofitability on each aircraft produced at that time, though it anticipated production would remain profitable for 2016 and 2017.
+"The company would continue to improve the efficiency of its industrial system to achieve breakeven at 20 aircraft in 2017 and targeted additional cost reduction initiatives to lower breakeven further."
 Airbus expected that healthy demand for its other aircraft would allow it to avoid job losses from the cuts.